-Pakistan is a conservative Islamic country, which means women need to take extra care with their dress.
+Pakistan is a conservative Islamic country, which means you need to be careful about the way you dress.

-Shirts with at least ¾ length sleeves that cover your butt are the norm.
+For women, shirts with at least ¾ length sleeves that cover your butt are the norm.
 Looser shirts that hide your body’s figure are ideal—leave curve-hugging and cleavage-showing clothes at home.
 Long pants are a must, though tighter clothing like skinny jeans and leggings won’t get you too much attention so long as your butt is covered by your shirt.
-You can wear whatever you want once we’re back in the hotel, though we definitely do not recommend walking around in shorts (unless, you know, you want to have half of the male hotel staff stalking you).

-In the mountains you can be a bit more flexible with your shirt as people are used to seeing tourists trekking in all kinds of clothes.
+In the mountains, you can be a bit more flexible with your dressing as people are used to seeing tourists trekking in all kinds of clothes.
 We still recommend wearing long sleeves, but you can get away with wearing a t-shirt if walking for the day.
-Again, still no shorts please.
+Again, still no shorts, please.

-Covering your head isn’t necessary outside of mosques, but you should always carry a scarf with you.
+Covering your head isn’t necessary outside of mosques, but women should always carry a scarf.
 You can use it to cover your head in religious places, as well as cover your chest in more conservative areas such as bazaars if you’re feeling uncomfortable.

 Facilities at some clinics and hospitals in major cities are close to Western standards.
 In most towns, and especially in rural and remote areas these facilities are quite limited.
-We provide basic first aid facilities in case of minor injuries along with taking to the local clinics, however, in case of major medical emergency, we can arrange for transferring to the closest big hospital in the area.
 In an extremely rare case of a serious injury or sickness, you may need medical evacuation, please ensure that your travel insurance covers this.

-There are no official vaccination requirements for travel in Pakistan.
+There are no official vaccination requirements for traveling in Pakistan.